thebrainroom/wilks.co/content/articles/hands-on-with-webp.md

 ---
-title: "Hands-On with WebP"
+title: Hands-On with WebP
+date: 2013-10-24T00:00:00.000Z
 description: "I've been following the progress of WebP for the last year and thought it was about time I actually investigated it a little further and tried it out for myself. "
-date: 2013-10-24
 draft: false
 tags:
   - Performance
-theme: "performance"
+theme: performance
 ---
 I've been following the progress of WebP for the last year and thought it was about time I actually investigated it a little further and tried it out for myself.

 Reducing page load speed is something that's incredibly important in a world where millions of devices can access the web with a multitude of conditions, and Google are trying to do something to tackle slow page load speeds.
 Google describes WebP as: